duyichao/NPDA-KNN-ST/examples/wav2vec/README.md

 wav2vec 2.0 learns speech representations on unlabeled data as described in [wav2vec 2.0: A Framework for Self-Supervised Learning of Speech Representations (Baevski et al., 2020)](https://arxiv.org/abs/2006.11477).

+We learned speech representations in multiple languages as well in [Unsupervised Cross-lingual Representation Learning for Speech Recognition (Conneau et al., 2020)](https://arxiv.org/abs/2006.13979).

+We also combined wav2vec 2.0 with self-training in [Self-training and Pre-training are Complementary for Speech Recognition (Xu et al., 2020)](https://arxiv.org/abs/2010.11430).

 ## Pre-trained models

 Model | Finetuning split | Dataset | Model